jamesondh/defidle/docs/SPEC.md

 - A/B format fallbacks provide more engaging comparisons
 - All answers are verifiable from DefiLlama data

+**Hard Slot Fallback Preference:**
+For hard slots (Slot D), the system **strongly prefers A/B comparison fallbacks** over T/F threshold questions.
+This prevents trivially obvious questions like "Does Stellar have $5B TVL?" when Stellar has $173M - the answer is obviously "No" with ~97% margin, making it paradoxically easy.
+A/B comparisons are more engaging and maintain appropriate difficulty.

 **Deduplication:**
 - The system tracks used prompts across all questions in an episode
 - Fallback selection prioritizes unused prompts to prevent duplicates